 Fundraising Socials - A fun way to raise money

 The name says it all.
 The Fundraising socials sole purpose is to raise funds!
 Cash, dough, moola or whatever you want to call it!
-For a sports team, charity or even to raise money for people with an illness or have been in an accident.
+A uniquely Manitoba tradition, they raise money for a sports team, charity or even to raise money for people with an illness or have been in an accident.
 The whole reason for the function is to raise the money.

 And in order to accomplish this, you need people.
 Preferably ones with money!
 Your concern should be less on who is attending and more on how many.
 The more people, the more cash.

 Plan your event carefully.
 Choose a well suited venue, preferably one that will assist with some of the planning stages.
 It may be a good idea to have a theme.
 Casinos, Hawaiian or even the wild, wild west!
 (For this one, make sure you have a jail and a sheriff.
 People pay to have someone thrown in jail, and someone must bail them out.
 This is always a hit!)

 When printing your tickets, make sure you state what the fund raiser is for, and why the money is being raised.
 Also, you should have added incentives for attending.
 Awesome silent auction and door prizes, a live band, or even a terrific DJ with an amazing light show that will rock the night!
 (A little Gudlite Entertainment plug...)

 Once your tickets are printed, then comes the task of selling them.
 Make sure you have ample time to sell all the tickets.
 Give the tickets to as many people as you can to sell at different places.
 Make sure the person you are giving the tickets to will actually sell them.
 There's no point if the tickets are going to sit in their pockets and never see the light of day.
 Also, don't give the tickets to two people selling at the same place (i.e.: coworkers selling to other coworkers).
 Chances are the same amount of people will buy the tickets whether one or two people are selling them.